-- a) with the consent of all the other partners; b) in accordance with an express agreement by the partners or agreement by the partners; or - where the partnership is at will, by only from the date he giving notice in writing to all the other partners of his intention to partner.
-He cannot be retire. held liable for the acts is liable for the debts and acts of the firm is admitted as a of the old firm.
+- a) with the consent of all the other FUTURE DEBTS: He b) in accordance with an express is liable for the debts agreement by the partners; or and acts of the firm - where the partnership is at will, by only from the date he giving notice in writing to all the other partners of his intention to partner.
+He cannot be retire. held liable for the acts for the acts of the firm done before his